 Google Keyword Planner is another free Google tool.

 To access Keyword Planner:

-- Visit this page and click on “Go to Keyword Planner.”
+- Open the tool and click “Go to Keyword Planner”

-- Once you set up, click on “Tools” in the menu bar
+- Once set up, click “Tools” in the menu bar

-- There will be two options: “Discover new keywords” and “Get search volume and forecasts.”
+- You’ll have two options: “Discover new keywords” and “Get search volume and forecasts”

 To find keywords, click “Discover new keywords.”